Background to LEED

 Definitions of measures

-The following table provides the definitions for each measure in the tables included in this release and also those available from the Statistics NZ website.
+The table below provides the definitions for each measure in the LEED quarterly tables available from the Statistics NZ website.
 Other necessary definitions are:

 - The calendar year is divided into four quarters, each with three months.
 The latest quarter is the ‘reference quarter’.